srozb/parasite/README.md

 # Parasite - dll injection/hijack made fun

-Why dll injection/hijack has to be boring?
-This project aims to create fun dll library that brings some neat features to pwned process.
-It combines the power of jester, winim as well as bulma css and htmx to keep your experience on desired level.
-All compiled into single binary under 1MB size.
+Why does dll injection/hijack have to be boring?
+This project aims to create a fun DLL library that brings some neat features to pwned processes.
+It combines the power of Jester, WinIM as well as Bulma CSS and HTMX to keep your experience on desired level.
+All compiled into a single binary under 1MB size.

-I've created it to learn Nim and get familiar with Windows internals, especially wanted to play around with some winapi functions under different security context.
+I’ve created it to learn Nim and get familiar with Windows internals, especially wanting to play around with some WinAPI functions under different security contexts.

-It's also suitable for pwning Microsoft Office by planting malicious Add-ons (XLL etc.).
+It’s also suitable for pwning Microsoft Office by planting malicious Add-ons (XLL etc.).

 ## Showcase